Chiltern tunnel

-The Chiltern Tunnel is a high-speed railway tunnel currently under construction in Buckinghamshire and Hertfordshire, England, and will upon completion carry the High Speed 2 (HS2) railway line under the Chiltern Hills.
-The twin-bore tunnels, which are 16.04 km long, will be the longest on the HS2 line.
+The Chiltern Tunnel is a high-speed railway tunnel in Buckinghamshire and Hertfordshire, England, which will carry the High Speed 2 (HS2) railway line under the Chiltern Hills.
+The twin-bore tunnels, which are 16.04 km long, are the longest on the HS2 line.
+Each tunnel also has additional 220 m entry and 135 m exit perforated concrete portals to reduce sudden changes in air pressure and subsequent noise.